khakomaki/image_microwaver/README.md

 Processes the image with currently selected mode and intensity.

+Locks all controls until image has been processed.

-## Screen
+## Display

-Screen shows currently selected mode / time, according to which one has been modified last time.
+Display shows currently selected mode / time, according to which one has been modified last time.

-Displays "done!" after image has been successfully processed or "error" if something went wrong.
+- Displays "Done!" after image has been successfully processed
+- Displays "Error" if something went wrong
+- Displays "Close door" if door is left open when Start is pressed

 ![](public/screen_mode_example.png)
 ![](public/screen_timer_example.png)